roblanf/phypapers/README.md

 2. Follow steps 2 to 8 in section 4, above, pasting the above peerj link into the URL box
 3. Under the 'Filters' tab, add your search terms (this example: 'phylogenetics, phylogenomics' and a few related terms)
 4. Click 'save source'

+## 7. Post your feed to tumblr too.

+A few folks on twitter noted that it would be nice to have this feed posted to a non-twitter venue too.
+Tumblr is a good option here.
+So let's make dlvr.it post our newly minted literature bot to a tumblr account too.

+1. Set up a tumblr account here: www.tumblr.com
+2. Set the username and title to match your full name for twitter.
+In this case, I set both to 'PhyPapers'.
+So this particular tumblr account will be phypapers.tumblr.com.
+3. Go to your literature bot on dlvr.it
+4. Look for the 'Destinations' box, that right now just has your twitter account in it.
+Click '+add'.
+5. Click the 't' for tumblr, then 'connect to tumblr'
+6. In the popup window, click 'Allow'
+7. Choose the right blog.
+In this example, I select 'phypapers' from the drop-down menu, then click 'Select'
+8. In the window that's now open, click the 'Post content' tab.
+9. Click the 'post body' tick box (this will post abstracts too, which is fine on tumblr where there's enough space for them).
+10. Click 'save' in the bottom right.
+11. Now visit www.tumblr.com.
+Click the cog symbol at the top.
+Then on the right click 'Notifications'.
+Use the settings here to turn off all email notifactions from this blog (if you want).

 ## A few thoughts